pamagister/Photo-Composition-Designer/docs/index.md

 ---

-## Configuration parameters
+## 🔄 Workflow

+### 1️⃣ **Configuring the parameters**
 You can adjust the result by setting up your own parameters like size, margins and colors.
 For more details, see [Configuration Parameters](usage/config.md).

----

-## 🔄 Workflow

-### 1️⃣ **Configuring the Settings**
 Modify your settings inside the `config.yaml` or using the GUI:
 - Image sizes (mm converted to pixels internally)
 - Calendar layout